Silverr12/DMA-CFW-Guide/README.md

 - It is not our fault if you brick your computer / DMA card.

-- This guide does not go over on how to flash the custom firmware onto your DMA card
+- This guide does not go over how to flash the custom firmware onto your DMA card